 I’ve finally completed my latest Marina Martindale novel and now I’m ready for a much needed break.
 In fact, I typically go on hiatus after a new novel is published.

 While writing truly is one of my life’s passions, I’m also aware of the thin line between creativity and burnout, also known as the dreaded writer’s block.
-Burnout can happen when we overextend and push ourselves too hard, but sometimes we’re so into what we’re doing we’re not aware we’re overdoing it.
+Burnout can happen when we overextend and push ourselves too hard, but sometimes we’re so into what we’re doing that we’re not aware we’re overdoing it.

-By the time I finish one novel I’m already formulating the next one in my head, and that’s okay.
+By the time I finish one novel I’m already formulating the next one in my mind, and that’s okay.
 What’s not okay is starting page one the day after my current novel goes to press.
 Like the tide, creativity ebbs and flows, and none of us want it to ebb unexpectedly.
-I’ve learned, through experience, that for me the best thing to do after finishing a novel is to put my writing muse on the back burner, even as ideas for the next book pop into my head.
+I’ve learned, through experience, that for me the best thing to do after finishing a novel is to put my creative writing muse on the back burner, even as ideas for the next book pop into my head.
 Or, should I say, most especially when those new ideas are popping into my head.
 I’ll jot them down, and perhaps start working on a treatment, but I won’t take them any further anytime soon.

 I enjoy my down time between novels.
 It can last for a few weeks to a few months because I’m no longer on a time schedule.
 Then, when I feel I’m ready, I’ll start my next book.
-Until then, it’s my time for me.
+Until then, however, it’s my time for me.